 At Ahimsa Meditation we are constantly on the lookout for the most recent scientific research and publications from credible authors on meditation and its benefits for everyone’s mental, emotional and physical health.
-We have so far collected a lot of information that we’d like to share with you.
-We are grateful to all below-mentioned scientists, psychologists, mindfulness teachers and psychotherapy practitioners for their data, research and dedication.
+We have so far collected a lot of information on benefits of meditation that we’d like to share with you.
+We are grateful to all below-mentioned scientists, psychologists, mindfulness teachers and psychotherapy practitioners for their data, research and dedication to mindfulness meditation.
 If you want to dig deeper into a particular work, we have duly indicated the source of each research as the below is just a robust summary of them.

 Meditation benefits: the big picture